Strategic Priorities

 Any student accepted here should be able to choose an Emory education regardless of financial ability.

-Emory awards $376.4 million in grants and scholarships to our students each year.
-This is 27 times more than the federal government, which provides $13.9 million in student grants.
-And the Emory Advantage program gives students the opportunity to graduate with little or no debt, easing the financial burdens that can limit postgraduate career or education choices.
+Emory awarded over $211 million in need- and merit-based scholarships and grants in FY2024.
+This is 27 times more than the federal government provides.
+The Emory Advantage program gives students the opportunity to graduate with little to no debt, easing the financial burdens that can limit their postgraduate career opportunities or educational choices.

 Priorities include improved financial aid dollars as well as policies that support highly functioning institutions of higher education.